Skip to content

 Proxy Servers

-• Nginx: Acts as the reverse proxy, routing external requests from port 443 to the internal ComfyUI port 8188.
+• External traffic on port 443 is routed to the internal ComfyUI service on port 8188.

-• Configuration: Custom Nginx configurations are stored in /data/nginx/user_conf.d and loaded by the container.
+• Configuration: Custom Nginx configurations are stored in /data/nginx/user_conf.d and mounted into the container.

 Permission Settings